 - 1. Where the shape of the letters are derived from existing typefaces.
-This is the case in Sangam, where Rabariembroidery was used, and Skin Ink where henna was used. - 2.
-Where the shapes of the letters themselves are unique and not based on any existing typeface, and instead, are derivative of the craft itself.
+This is the case in Samaanata, Sangam where Rabari embroidery was used, and Skin Ink where henna was used. - 2.
+Where the shape of the letters themselves are unique and not based on any existing typeface, and instead, are derivative of the craft itself.
+For instance, Chittara and Mithila typecraft.

-A corollary of typecraft of course is typography inspired from craft and not created with the help of an artisan.
+A corollary of Typecraft of course is typography inspired from craft and not created with the help of an artisan.
 But it is still considered Typecraft.
-(Fig 3 and 6).
+(Fig 3).